Lesson PlansBack to lesson plans archive February 15, 2013

 Have students create an original collage or work of art that mimics the style of one of these Harlem Renaissance artists.
 The subject matter should be based on a specific individual who was prominent during the era.

-Students will curate their own exhibit of Harlem Renaissance inspired art and poetry in the style of the exhibit “Ain’t Nothing Like the Real Thing”.
+Students will curate their own exhibit of Harlem Renaissance inspired art and poetry.
 Display student work either in the classroom or the hallway.
 Be sure to have the student artists and writers include a brief artist’s statement with their work.

 Students will write an essay entitled “The Lasting Legacy of the Harlem Renaissance” in which they focus on one aspect of the era – poetry, jazz, visual art, or music – and how it influences contemporary artists.
 In the interest of time, this may also be assigned as homework.